NadiarabTech100/-Flask-Application-with-Docker-Integration/README.md

-Flask Application with Docker Integration
 This project demonstrates the creation of a Flask web application that is containerized using Docker.
-It is designed to provide a lightweight and portable environment for running the application seamlessly across different systems.
+It provides a lightweight and portable environment for running the application seamlessly across different systems.

 Overview
 This Flask application is a simple yet effective demonstration of using Docker to ensure consistent deployment.
-The project also includes steps for setting up the environment locally or via Docker for ease of use and reproducibility.
+The project includes steps for setting up the environment locally or via Docker, making it reproducible and easy to share.

 Features
 Flask Web Application: A lightweight and functional Python web app.